Canning Homemade Spaghetti Sauce.

 Just keep squishing, Just keep squishing, Just keep squishing, squishing, squishing……… I am Dory, by the way.

-Next chop some fresh garlic (behind the peppers) and some green peppers (in front of the garlic).
+Next chop some fresh garlic (mandatory) and a few green peppers (optional).
 Throw these in the giant pot with the tomatoes.

 Now, run out to your barn and get some onions and go to the garden for some fresh basil and oregano.